CPDN-git/cpdn_extract_scripts/README.md

 wah_extract_local.py ONLY:
 - -i / --in_dir: input directory containing subfolders for each task (e.g. /gpfs/projects/cpdn/storage/boinc/upload/batch_440/successful/)

-wah_extract_wget.py ONLY:
+Please Note: need to include the '/' as the end of the input directory name wah_extract_wget.py ONLY:
 - -u / --urls_file: File containing list of urls of zip files (in gzipped format)